 Now, what I want to do is give all of you the same opportunity.
 I want to help you learn how to take care of who you are by paying attention to how you speak in your career, relationships, life!
 Because you my friend deserve it.

 Cynthia Kane is a certified meditation and mindfulness instructor dedicated to helping men and women change their communication routines so they feel in control of their words and understood at home and at work.
 She received her BA from Bard College and her MFA from Sarah Lawrence College.
 Her work has appeared in numerous publications, including the Washington Post, Chicago Tribune, Yoga Journal, Self Magazine, and Woman’s Day Magazine.
-She is the bestselling author of How to Communicate Like a Buddhist (Hierophant Publishing, April 2016) and Talk to Yourself Like a Buddhist (Hierophant Publishing, April 2018) and the founder of the Intentional Communication Institute.
-She has helped thousands of people change their way of communicating through her online courses, workshops, and certification program.
-She lives in Washington, DC with her husband and son.
+She is the bestselling author of How to Communicate Like a Buddhist (Hierophant Publishing, April 2016) Talk to Yourself Like a Buddhist (Hierophant Publishing, April 2018) and How to Meditate Like a Buddhist (Hierophant Publishing, April 2020), and the founder of the Kane Intentional Communication Institute, LLC.
+She has helped thousands of people change their way of communicating through her bestselling DailyOM courses, workshops, and Intentional Communication Training Program.
+She lives in Washington, DC with her husband and two little loves (Holden and Ryah).
 For more information go to www.cynthiakane.com